 What about wild bees?

+Evidence increasingly shows that solitary and bumblebee species are harmed by neonicotinoids, but the assessment for the 2021 emergency authorisation only considered the potential impact on honey bees.
 Any assessment of future applications for emergency authorisation for neonicotinoids must consider the impact on our wild bees and not just managed honey bees.

 Why are the mitigation measures flawed?